School of Medicine

 Clinical Professor, Surgery - General Surgery

 BioDr.
-Mardi R. Karin is a board certified surgeon with over 20 years of experience, specializing in breast surgery and is Clinical Associate Professor of Surgery in Stanford University Department of Surgery, Section of Surgical Oncology.
+Mardi R. Karin is a board certified surgeon with over 20 years of experience, specializing in breast surgery and is Clinical Professor of Surgery in Stanford University Department of Surgery, Section of Surgical Oncology.
 She was appointed the first Clinical Director of Breast Cancer Care at Stanford Cancer Center South Bay after the new cancer center opened and served in this role from 2016-2019.
 Dr. Karin specializes in the surgical treatment of breast diseases and cancer.
 In addition to providing outstanding care, her focus and leadership in breast cancer care includes improving coordinated care for breast cancer treatment both within the Cancer Center and the community.

 Karthikeshwar Kasirajan (Kasi)

 Clinical Professor, Surgery - Vascular Surgery

 BioDr.
 Kasirajan is a board-certified, fellowship-trained vascular surgeon.
 Also known as Dr. Kasi, he is a clinical professor of vascular surgery at Stanford University School of Medicine.

 Dr. Kasirajan preserves limbs, facilitates access to dialysis, and helps his patients manage conditions such as aneurysms, varicose veins, thoracic outlet syndrome, and deep vein thrombosis.
 Many of his limb preservation patients smoke, have diabetes, or are experiencing renal failure.
 Dr. Kasirajan’s experience also centers around the treatment of aneurysms and prevention of strokes.